Susan Pharr: Education and academic life

 Susan Pharr received her B.A.
 (1966) with high honors from Emory University.
 In 1966–67, she was a Woodrow Wilson Fellow.
 She earned her M.A.
 (1970) and Ph.D.
 (1975) in political science from Columbia University, where she specialized in comparative politics with a focus on Japan.

 Her interest in Japan was largely a matter of happenstance.
 As a first-year graduate student looking for recreation and a few self-defense skills for the streets of New York City, she signed up for a judo class that turned out to be made up almost entirely of Japanese black belts who were fellow Columbia students.
 Talking with her judo classmates and venturing in their company for sushi piqued her interest sufficiently to spur her to take courses on Japanese society and politics with James William Morley, Herbert Passin, and, later on, Gerald Curtis.
 In an intellectual world that was galvanized by the question of what made countries succeed or fail politically and economically, she found the study of Meiji Japan riveting and soon made Japan the center of her doctoral work in comparative politics.

 While completing her dissertation, she launched her career at the Social Science Research Council in New York, where from 1974 to 1976 she served as staff associate for its Japan Committee, a post later held, coincidentally, by her Reischauer Institute colleague Theodore C. Bestor.

 In 1977 she became an assistant professor at the University of Wisconsin–Madison and was promoted to associate professor in 1980.
-On leave from Wisconsin she spent 1983 in the Agency for International Development, where she was assigned responsibility for improving U.S.-Japan aid coordination, and two years, from 1985 to 1987, as Japan Chair at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
+On leave from Wisconsin, she spent a year in the Agency for International Development, where she was assigned responsibility for improving U.S.-Japan aid coordination in 1983.
+Two years later between 1985 and 1987, she served as Japan Chair at the Center for Strategic and International Studies (CSIS) in Washington, D.C.

 Pharr joined the Harvard faculty in 1987.
 She has served as director of Harvard's Program on U.S.-Japan Relations since 1987 and became Edwin O. Reischauer Professor of Japanese Politics in 1991.
 From 1992 to 1995 she served as chair of the Government Department.
 In 1995–96, she held the Edwin O. Reischauer Professor of Japanese Studies.
 In 1996–98, she was as associate dean of the Faculty of Arts and Sciences.
 She has been the director of the Edwin O. Reischauer Institute of Japanese Studies since 2004 through the present.

 As an active participant in university life at Harvard, Pharr is on the steering committee of the Asia Center and on the executive committee of the Weatherhead Center for International Affairs.
 She serves on the faculty advisory committee for the Hauser Center for Nonprofit Organizations, and is a member of the University Committee on the Environment and the University Committee on the Status of Women.
 She is also a senior scholar of the Harvard Academy of International and Area Studies.